Financial-Times/ft-origami/docs/developer-guide/general-best-practices.md

 Equally, when a user is scrolling, hover effects can be unintentionally triggered by content moving *under* the mouse rather than the mouse moving *over* the content, which can have a [detrimental effect on scroll performance](http://www.html5rocks.com/en/tutorials/speed/unnecessary-paints/).

 Consider using [o-hoverable](http://registry.origami.ft.com/components/o-hoverable), which intelligently flags when hover effects are desiriableby toggling a class on the `<html>` element.

+###Choose breakpoints based on content

+Your styles should allow content to fit on screens down to around 300px wide.
+In choosing breakpoints for style changes as the screen gets larger, you should not take any interest in the widths of devices in use.
+It may be that turning a device from portrait to landscape view activates a different media query and displays the medium width layout.
+Don't try to prevent this happening - it's a correct and inevitable result of well chosen breakpoints.

 ##Images